Private, In-Home Tutoring in LaSalle, Illinois

 LaSalle, Illinois Tutoring Programs

 SchoolTutoring Academy’s tutoring programs for LaSalle students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The LaSalle Elementary School District and LaSalle-Peru Township High School District mission is to motivate students to develop the abilities to think critically, solve problems, and communicate effectively.
 LaSalle-Peru Township High School’s curriculum is rigorous and supportive.
 It follows the Illinois Learning Standards, which are college preparatory standards intended to provide a quality, equal education to all students.
 These academic and extracurricular activities prepare students for life after high school, whether they plan to continue their education at the collegiate level or go straight to the workforce.

 Educating Our Parents: Understanding the LaSalle District Curriculum

 The Illinois Learning Standards provide clear expectations for what students are supposed to learn by the end of each school year in each class.
 Teachers are afforded the opportunity to tailor their lesson plans to match the individual needs of students, though, to ensure that students are challenged at their own levels.
 The hope is that students will take personal responsibility for their own learning and develop a lifelong love of learning that will lead them to greater success academically and after graduation in their own lives.